lapistacherie/website/src/content/products/jar-collection/mix-berries.md

 Jar contains Dried Whole Cranberries and Dried Blueberries.

-## Consumption and Storage
+## Consumption and Storage:

 The tartness of the cranberries is mellowed by the sweetness of blueberries, creating a harmonious medley of flavours.
 The dried berries can be incorporated into various dishes including baked goods, salads, and smoothie bowls, giving a tangy and sweet twist to the dishes.

 Store in a cool and dry place.
 Refrigerate to extend the shelf life.